GMP MEDICAL MARIJUANA MANUFACTURING

 If you are producing a final medicinal marijuana product that will consumed by patients then you’ll need to consider the following:

-The final dosage form – what the patients will use
+The final dosage form of medicinal cannabis products – what the patients will use

 Your final medicinal marijuana product could be in a range of forms (called the Final Dosage Form in the pharmaceutical industry).
 This could include: